 After rain or watering, go back over your work once again with a rake to level and smooth the ground.
 You should now have a perfectly leveled yard with the right amount of organic matter for your new sod to be rolled out on.
 Adjust soil as necessary.

 As previously mentioned, this is one of the steps that goes into properly installing new sod.
 To learn more, take a look at our installation guide.
-If you take an interest in soil health and soil types, check out our blog on Soil Management for Lawns.
+If you are looking for instructions to level your yard without ripping it up, click here.
 Lastly, if you are one of those homeowners who tend to get really compacted soil over a period of time, we highly recommend aerating your lawn periodically.
 Take a look at our Why Aeration is More Important and Less Daunting Than You Think blog written by a product manager for RYAN® , a turf care equipment company.